darrenburns/ward/docs/tutorial.md

     return list(range(100000))
 ```

 We can now rewrite our tests to make use of this fixture.
-Here's how we'd rewrite the second test to use the fixture.
+Here's how we'd rewrite the second test.

 ```python
 @test("contains returns False when item is not in list")